Linelore/LL-radio/README.md

 		_soungLength = 15;
 	};
 ```
-5. Change "mySoundHere" to the name givneto the sound in the description.ext
+5. Change "mySoundHere" to the name given to the sound in the description.ext
 6. Change _soungLength to the length of the sound in seconds

 ## License